Top 7 Most Polluting Industries in 2023

 What can we do to help?

-• Petition for supermarkets to be more sustainable.
-People voicing outrage has led to some supermarkets making a change – Co-op, the UK’s sixth-biggest grocer, has cut its plastic packaging by 44% in the last 10 years
+You can also petition for supermarkets to further their efforts – or talk to smaller businesses about their sustainability efforts, too.
+People voicing change a few years ago has led to some supermarkets to change.
+Co-op, the UK’s sixth-biggest grocer, for example, has cut its plastic packaging by 44% in the past 10 years.

 6. Fashion